 \subsection{Low-frequency Matching}

 Methods belonging to LFM tend to capture the principal components of the FFC matrix.
 Generally, these methods have a quick convergent rate and perform well with lower synthetic budgets.
 However, they fail to learn fine-grained information and have poor diversity.
-Here, we analyze two sub-categories: statistical matching and gradient matching. \paragraph{Statistical Matching.} Matching important statistics between the real and synthetic datasets is a straightforward way to distill knowledge.
-DM~\cite{DM} proposes to match the average representations of each class, whose objective function can be defined as:
+Here, we analyze two sub-categories: statistical matching and gradient matching.

+\textbf{Statistical Matching.} Matching important statistics between the real and synthetic datasets is a straightforward way to distill knowledge.
+DM~\citep{DM} proposes to match the average representations of each class, whose objective function can be defined as:

 where the corresponding filtering functions are $f(X^{\top}X)=I$ and $g(X^{\top}Y)=X^{\top}Y$, respectively.
-For clarity, we omit the mean normalization here, but this does not affect the definitions of $f(\cdot)$ and $g(\cdot)$.
+For clarity, we omit the mean normalization here, but this does not affect the definitions of $f$ and $g$.

 However, DM does not perform well on complex distillation backbones, \eg, ResNet-18, as it only matches the statistic of the last layer of backbones.
-To overcome this limitation, SRe$^{2}$L~\cite{SRe2L} proposes to match the mean and variance information in each Batch Normalization (BN) layer.
+To overcome this limitation, SRe$^{2}$L~\citep{SRe2L} proposes to match the mean and variance information in each Batch Normalization (BN) layer.
 The objective function is defined as: